 Some sectors have been more impacted than others.
-The aviation sector was particularly hard hit and a return to normal is not expected by IATA before 2023.
+The aviation sector was hardly hit.
+However things are evolving positively though a full return to normal is not yet expected by IATA before 2023

-However, the impact on the collateral pool has been relatively limited as:
+The impact on the collateral pool has been relatively limited as:

-- → Borrowers look to maintain their ECA-covered facilities in place - → There are a number of initiatives put in place by ECAs and multilateral institutions to provide relief to certain borrowers by the introduction of new facilities to alleviate the liquidity crunch.
-In general States provide massive support to the aviation sector. - → All in all, 6 guaranteed transactions on the aviation sector, with a combined value of about €300M, have been considered not eligible anymore due to the insolvency of the debtor (as defined by the program) and have been removed from the cover pool.
+- → Borrowers look to maintain their ECA-covered facilities in place - → The volatility in the bond markets has led borrowers to turn more towards ECA loans to finance their infrastructure investments - → The ECAs are developing products to support the energy transition - → The exposure on Russian counterparties has been very limited but has led to prepayments of the majority of the facilities, leaving us with no default but very few transactions being removed from the collateral as a result - → States did provide massive support to the aviation sector - → All in all, only 6 guaranteed transactions on the aviation sector, with a combined value of about €300M, have been removed from the cover pool

-Cover pool at end-March 2022
+CRÉDIT AGRICOLE PUBLIC SECTOR SCF Cover pool at end-June 2022